 2. Engineering with stainless steel rods

 You can find many different levels of quality of Scandinavian structure cabins in Europe.
-Some manufacturers produce well-engineered quality cabins and others focus on cheap shed-type temporary shelters.
-If you are looking for the solid structure system for years to last, look for a stainless steel rods system that run through walls from the top to bottom holding the wall boards tight but at the same time allowing natural timber movement.
-The same engineering is being used for big residential homes in New Zealand for decades.
+Some manufacturers produce well-engineered quality cabins, and others focus on cheap shed-type temporary shelters.
+If you are looking for the solid structure system for years to last, look for a stainless steel rods system that runs through walls from top to bottom holding the wall boards tight but at the same time allowing natural timber movement.
+Residential homes in Europe, USA and New Zealand use the same tie down system for decades.
 You may find that some builders are screwing boards to each other.
 No manufacturer of the structures would recommend that.

 3. Glass, wall thickness, hardware and more